strangeAttractions/magpie/README.md

 # magpie
-Currently just a bunch a pseudocode scratchwork that is *not remotely runnable*, but is (intended to) eventually become a dependent-typed Scheme that would serve as a metalanguage for implementing dependent-typed languages.
+Expect no more than a bunch a pseudocode scratchwork -- *not remotely runnable* -- but intended to eventually become a dependent-typed Scheme that would serve as a metalanguage for implementing dependent-typed languages.
 For now, the placeholder name is 'magpie' -- a mischievous bird, in accordance to both its Scheme lineage and dependent-typed aspirations.
 To start, the source lang will be Racket, though this will mostly be used as a 'batteries-included' Scheme.
 If I do not get as much from Racket's (powerful, but rather complicated) macro knobs and handles as initially expected (i.e. if only a deep embedding is feasible, rather than shallow or mixed), then this will be rewritten in Chez Scheme.